 What is Etanercept / Enbrel?

-What is the effect of Enbrel in Rheumatoid Arthritis patients?
+What is the effect of Enbrel on Rheumatoid Arthritis patients?

 Patients with Rheumatoid Arthritis have high levels of inflammation.
-Inflammation may be present systemic (affecting many organs) and, or in the joints.
-Treatment of rheumatoid arthritis with Etanercept (Enbrel) works to reduce signs/ symptoms and inhibit progression of structural joint damage, and improve physical function.
-Enbrel interfere with TNF-alpha molecules that can be found in high levels in the synovial fluid of patients suffering with Rheumatoid Arthritis.
+Inflammation may be present systemic (affecting many organs) or in the joints.
+Treatment of rheumatoid arthritis with Etanercept (Enbrel) works to reduce signs/ symptoms, inhibit the progression of structural joint damage, and improve physical function.
+Enbrel interferes with TNF-alpha molecules that can be found in high levels in the synovial fluid of patients suffering from Rheumatoid Arthritis.

 Is Enbrel a pill or an injectable medication?

-Enbrel is a self-administered injectable medication usually taken by a 50 mg injectable pen or syringe every week.
+Enbrel is a self-administered injectable medication usually taken by a 50 mg injectable pen or syringe weekly.
 It may be given in the thigh or abdomen area.
-It is recommended that you rotate the site of the injection every time when you give yourself the injection.
-You should leave it at room temperature for about 15- 30 minutes prior to use, but do not remove the cap or cover during this time.
+It is recommended that you rotate the site of the injection whenever you give yourself the injection.
+You should leave it at room temperature for about 15- 30 minutes before use, but do not remove the cap or cover during this time.
 Do not use it if the solution is discolored.
 Do not administer on areas of skin that are red, bruised, hard, or have scars.

 What tests are needed before starting Enbrel?

-Before starting therapy with Etanercept (Enbrel), it is important to screen for latent tuberculosis and hepatitis B/hepatitis C. You will also need other tests like: CBC with differential, complete metabolic panel, and HIV screening in high risk patients.
+Before starting therapy with Etanercept (Enbrel), it is crucial to screen for latent tuberculosis and hepatitis B/hepatitis C. You will also need other tests like CBC with differential, complete metabolic panel, and HIV screening in high-risk patients.
 Laboratory tests are also needed during therapy with Enbrel.
-Discuss with your physician about how frequent you need testing.
+Discuss with your physician how frequently you need testing.

-Enbrel is safe to be combined with other disease modifying anti-rheumatic drugs (e.g methotrexate, leflunomide, sulfasalazine and hydroxychloroquine).
-However, it is not recommended to be associated with other TNF- alpha inhibitors or biologics due to increased risk of infections.
+Enbrel can be combined with other disease-modifying anti-rheumatic drugs (e.g methotrexate, leflunomide, sulfasalazine and hydroxychloroquine).
+However, it is not recommended to be associated with other TNF- alpha inhibitors or biologics due to the increased risk of infections.

-What are the most common side effects of Etanercept /Enbrel ?
+What are the most common side effects of Enbrel ?